 In traditional Arab society, children typically live in their parents’ house until they are married or ready to have children of their own.
 Therefore, parental control extends beyond the age of 18 (the typical Western age of independence) and continues to influence a person’s decision-making well into adulthood.
 Women from very conservative families may come under the disciplinary control of their in-laws when they marry; however, this depends on religion and class.
 The dynamic of parental discipline classically entails strict reprimand and correction by the father and overprotection by the mother as compensation; however, this general tendency clearly varies between circumstances.

 Within the household , elders are deeply respected and deferred to.
 The father or oldest male is the of the family.
 His opinion will often prevail and in divorce proceedings of Muslim households, it is often presumed that children automatically belong to him.
 The mother’s role is largely to fulfil domestic duties and care for the children.
 Though gender roles are changing and women’s rights to education and equal pay are improving, women still do not have as much power as men.
-There was once a societal conception that females were more likely to bring shame on a family than men.
+There was once a societal conception that women were more likely to bring shame on a family than men.
 As a result, women are still sometimes seen as particularly vulnerable targets that need to be protected.
 For example, a woman’s mistake or loss of control is sometimes interpreted as a failure of the of the family to protect her from doing so – however, this attitude persists mostly among older, more conservative Lebanese people and cannot be applied generally to all households.
 Most well-educated families have embraced full gender equality.

 Many Lebanese families in Australia still reflect traits of the Arab family dynamic.
 However, outside of Lebanon, there is less necessity to be protective of familial honour or adopt hierarchical roles in the household.
 Children tend to move out of their parents’ home at an earlier age and marry whom they please.
 They will often settle within close proximity of their parent’s home as family visits remain important/regular and grandparents often play a major role in raising grandchildren.

 In most circumstances, Lebanese families are bigger than Australian families and closer-knit.
 For example, cousins often have relationships as close as siblings.
 Therefore, it is expected that family members care for the elderly as they grow older.
-If the immediate family is unable to look after the elders (due to distance or personal incapacity, etc.), it is expected their cousins or other members of the extended family will do so instead.
+If the is unable to look after the elders (due to distance or personal incapacity, etc.), it is expected their cousins or other members of the extended family will do so instead.
 Nursing homes and residential care facilities are viewed negatively and are rarely resorted to.
 An issue that arises among Lebanese families in Australia is that the younger generation, who may have grown up in Australia, are somewhat detached from these values.
 As a result, they do not always assist their ageing grandparents/parents as much as they are expected to.
 This has resulted in instances of family breakdowns or, in some cases, the return of older Lebanese people to Lebanon.